AminAbdisamad/learnDart/README.md

 ### Audience

-This tutorial will quite help for developers want to develop single-page web applications,Commandline and server-side tools, or Mobile application with flutter using Dart.
+This tutorial is helpful for developers who want to develop single-page web applications, Commandline and server-side tools or Mobile application with flutter using Dart.

 It contains the following topics